Lifting of vector-valued automorphic forms: Introduction

 \subsection{Overview of the article}

 In Section~\ref{sec:fg}, we recall the basic notions and discuss some key facts from this vast area.
-In Section~\ref{sec:vvaf}, we discuss some properties of vvaf in the settings of both admissible and logarithmic.
-These two sections are kind of expository, and serves as preliminary for our work.
-In Section~\ref{sec:prop} we recall the results of~\cite{Bajpai2019} along with the techniques involved, and in Section~\ref{sec:lift}, we use it to study the lift of logarithmic vector-valued automorphic forms.
-In Section~\ref{sec:exist} we discuss about their existence and some examples.
+In Section~\ref{sec:vvaf}, we discuss some properties of vector-valued automorphic forms in the settings of both admissible and logarithmic.
+These two sections are kind of expository and serve as preliminary for our work.
+In Section~\ref{sec:prop}, we recall the results of~\cite{Bajpai2019} along with the techniques involved, and in Section~\ref{sec:lift}, we use it to study the lift of logarithmic vector-valued automorphic forms.
+In Section~\ref{sec:exist}, we discuss their existence and some examples.
 In the end, we compute their Fourier coefficients in Section~\ref{sec:computation}.